aldisio/yolo-marker/README.md

 python3 marker.py -p \"PATH_WITH_IMGS/*EXTENSION\" -d WIDTH HEIGHT\
 Eg.:  python3 marker.py -p \"/Users/leandrobmarinho/img/\*.png\" -d 1920 1080

+### Instrunctions
+if the '0-9' key is pressed, class is setted

+if the 'A-Z' key is pressed, class is setted

+if the '+' key is pressed, next image is setted

+if the '-' key is pressed, previous image is setted

+if the '/' key is pressed, reset the cropping region

+if the '*' key is pressed, break from the loop

 #### If you are done working in the virtual environment for the moment, you can deactivate it:
 deactivate